YOUR upper-body HURTS FROM using MOUSE?

-The wrist angle improved.
-The ache didn't leave.
+The wrist angle improved, but the ache didn't leave.

 Because every recommendation got the same thing wrong: they changed the shape.
 Nobody questioned where the mouse sits.